bredamatt/cardano-notes/revealjs/Governance/governance.md

 # Governance

-Governance in the blockchain space could mean many different things, but in this case, it refers specifically to how the community is capable of "steering" the evolution of the blockchain system.
+Governance in the blockchain space could mean many different things, but in this case, it refers specifically to how the platform's community can shape the evolution of the blockchain system.

-One way we can assess the "value" of a particular governance model is to use the more recently devised Blockchain Governance framework from IOHK: [Blockchain Governance](https://arxiv.org/pdf/2201.07188.pdf)

-In this paper, there are 7 properties we can base our evaluation on:
+One way we can assess the "value" of a particular governance model is to use the more recently devised Blockchain Governance framework from IOHK: [Blockchain Governance](https://arxiv.org/pdf/2201.07188.pdf).
+This should help us analyse the quality of any Blockchain Governance framework through a specific set of desirable properties.
+Here, there are 7 properties we can base our evaluation on:

 1. Suffrage
 2. Pareto Efficiency